bigdataethics/RawSite/content/tutorial/PythonDictionary.md

 Another basic operation on text is **n-gramming**, that is creating a list of tuples of n-words of the text, where n can be 'bi' (2), or 'tri' (3), or any other number.
 For the  given paragraph, the list of bi-grams would be: `[("It's",'official'),('official',"I'm"),("I'm",'a'),('a','financial'),.....]`.

 As always, first import the object (in this case: `ngrams`).
-Then create a list of items to n-gram (in this case: a list of words from the given text).
-(Remember: for strings, the items are characters.
-So n-gramming a string will result in a list of n-characters as items.)
+Then create a list of items to n-gram (in this case: a list of words from the given text). (*Remember: for strings, the items are characters.
+So n-gramming a string will result in a list of n-characters as items*.)

 ```python
 from nltk import ngrams